 \subsection{KG-enhanced LLM Inference}

-Knowledge within KGs can be dynamically updated, whereas updating the knowledge in LLMs often necessitates adjustment of model parameters, which demands substantial computational resources and time.
-Therefore, many studies opt to utilize KGs during LLMs inference stage.
-The ``black-box" nature of LLMs poses a significant challenge in understanding how the model made a specific prediction or generated a specific text.
-Additionally, LLMs have often been criticized for generating false, erroneous, or misleading content, typically referred to as hallucination~\cite{logan2019barack,bubeck2023sparks,zhao2023survey}.
-Given the structured and fact-based nature of KGs, integrating them during the inference stage can enhance the explainability of LLM answers and consequently mitigate hallucinations.
+Knowledge within KGs can be dynamically updated with relatively low computational cost, whereas updating the knowledge in LLMs typically requires adjusting model parameters, which is both resource-intensive and time-consuming.
+Therefore, many studies opt to integrate KGs during the inference stage of LLMs.
+This approach allows LLMs to leverage up-to-date information without the need for costly re-training.
+Additionally, the ``black-box'' nature of LLMs makes it challenging to understand how a model arrives at a specific prediction or generates a particular response.
+Given the structured and fact-based representation of knowledge in KGs, incorporating them during inference can enhance the transparency and explainability of LLM outputs, thereby reducing the risk of hallucinations and improving the overall reliability of the model.
+Generally speaking, existing KG-enhanced inference methods can be broadly categorized into two types: \textit{KG-enhanced LLM Inference through In-Context Learning} and \textit{KG-enhanced LLM Inference through Fine-tuning}.

-While several methods extract relevant triples from KGs based on user queries and describe these triples in natural language within prompts~\cite{baek2023knowledge,wu2023retrieverewriteanswer}, these approaches overlook the structured information inherent in KGs, and still fail to elucidate how LLMs arrive at their answers.
-Consequently, extensive studies utilize KGs to aid LLMs in reasoning and generate intermediary information like relation paths, evidence subgraphs, and rationales, forming the basis for explaining the LLM's decision-making process and checking for hallucinations~\cite{luo2023reasoning,wen2023mindmapa,feng2023knowledge,saxena2023minimizing,guan2023mitigating,li2023verifiable}.